oresat/oresat-linux/docs/general_design/software.rst

-Only `dpkg`_  will be used for all non-Python package with the ``python3``, ``python3-all``, ``python3-setuptools``, and ``python3-pip`` packages as the execptions.
+Only `dpkg`_  will be used for all non-Python package with the ``python3``, ``python3-all``, ``python3-setuptools``, and ``python3-pip`` packages as the exceptions.
 All other Python packages will be installed with `pip`_.

 All networking on OreSat cards is handled by systemd-networkd.